Discover the best period to go in Greece!

 High season

-Greece is widely known for its stunning seascapes and abundance of sunlight and the most popular time of the year to visit it is July and August, when not only visitors from all around the world but also Greek people take a break from the workload and recharge their batteries by travelling.
+Greece is widely known for its stunning seascapes and abundance of sunlight and the most popular time of the year to visit it is July and August, when not only visitors from all around the world but also Greek people take a break from the workload and recharge their batteries by traveling.

 The most visited destinations during the high season are certainly the Greek islands, with the most frequented ones being the Cyclades and Crete, while other islands or seaside resorts on the mainland achieve high occupancy levels too.

-On the bright side, July and August are the best months to swim in the sea and the tourist facilities work nonstop to keep everyone happy.
+On the bright side, July and August are the best months to swim in the sea and the tourist facilities work non-stop to keep everyone happy!

-This is the right time to visit islands mostly known for their vibrant nightlife, such as Mykonos, and experience the vividness of their busy alleys!
+This is the right time to visit islands mostly known for their vibrant nightlife, such as Mykonos, and experience the vividness of their busy alleys.

 Best time for islands and coastline